perfsonar/docs/addon_microdep.rst

 .. image:: images/addon_microdep_map-gui-popup.png
         :target: _images/addon_microdep_map-gui-popup.png
-        :scale: 40 %
+        :scale: 25 %

 The link details windows presents
   * A summary of property values for the flow line selected over the time period set in the navigation bar.
 Note that for periods shorter than *Day* the summary will have somewhat limited information.
   * A trend diagram for the currently selected property
   * A button for opening a traceroute viewer for the flow in a seperate tab (next to the map).
   * A button for showing a list of more significat events orded by the property selected in the navigation bar.
+See :ref:`addon_microdep_traceroute-viewer`.
-  * A buttons for opening plots of selected properties, including the one set in the navigation bar, in a seperate tab (next to the map).
+  * Buttons for opening plots of selected properties, including the one set in the navigation bar, in a seperate tab (next to the map).
+See :ref:`addon_microdep_property-plots`.

 Summaries tables and heatmap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^